Driss31/SkipGram-w2v/README.md

 ### Method 1 : Creating one and only one embedding for each word
 For a corpus containing 1000 unique words, we will compute a matrix of 1000 columns where each column contains the embedding of a unique word

-### Method 2 : Creating an embedding for words and one for contexts
+### Method 2 : Creating an embedding for words and one for contexts.
+Each word will have an embedding as a target word and another embedding as a context.
 For a corpus containing 1000 unique words, we will compute a matrix of 1000 + 1000 words where for each unique word, we will compute its embedding as a word and its embedding as a context.

 For both methods the following steps are the same: